 I would recommend stocking up on meat as soon as your budget allows.
-By the end of the year, I’m afraid meat prices could double or triple.
+By the end of the year I’m afraid meat prices could double or triple.
 They have to rise to meet supply and demand.
-You may want to go see these posts if you missed them: What to Plant In March or What To Plant In April

 Vegetables That Grow In The Shade

 I like to list things in alphabetical order, so here we go.
 These are just a few of the vegetables you can plant in the shade.
 There are more, but this gives you an idea of how many work with less sunshine as you plan your planting for the season.

 I may have mentioned I just planted 40 crown asparagus roots.
 I have never planted it before and I’m super excited!
-They are two-year male sprouts and they will produce for 20 years, if properly cared for in the garden.
-If you think about it, you plant the crowns in the dirt and wait for it to grow.
-We hopefully can harvest some next year if my dog, Bailey, stops digging in the soil.
-Yes, it does need some sunshine, but will thrive with less, so the partial shade will work.
+They are two-year male sprouts and they will produce for 20 years, if properly cared for.

 3. Bush Beans

 I love beets, so I plant them every year.
-Just think about it, they are root vegetables, as in the ground.
+Just think about it, they are root vegetables, as in below ground level.
 They can survive with very little sunshine.
-They are super easy to plant, grow and harvest.
+They are super easy to plant, grow, and harvest.

 If you missed my post on growing garlic you may want to go check it out.
 Garlic grows very well in partial sunshine because it’s a root, as in the ground.
 They also do well in raised garden beds, and even in pots.
 Yes, you can do this!
 Planting Garlic